speezepearson/speezepearson.github.io/_posts/2016-02-03-warning-signs.markdown

 I've started attending a sort of book club.
 Every week, there's some assigned reading -- sometimes from the book, but usually from more recent writings that come out of the same intellectual tradition -- and then we get together to share our thoughts.
 I think there are lots of these book clubs scattered throughout the world, usually reading essays from a handful of prolific scholars who are highly-esteemed throughout this community.

 A lot of the people in my book club voluntarily give up 10% of their earnings, generally in ways recommended by said esteemed scholars.
-I don't, yet.
 There's not a *strong* pressure for everybody to pay this tithe, but I think there's a general feeling that it's a worthy act that makes you a better person.

 Anyway, I really like this community and the people in it, and I'm going to try to get more involved despite all these <strong style="color:red">HUGE FLASHING WARNING SIGNS</strong>.